 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Samuel F. B. Morse (about 600 feet away, measured in a direct line); Korean War Irish Memorial (approx. 0.2 miles away); “The Greeter”/John Coleman/George Catlin (approx. ¼ mile away); New York City Airliner Disaster (approx. 0.3 miles away); William Moir Smith (approx. 0.3 miles away); Historic Chapel (approx. 0.3 miles away); Governor DeWitt Clinton (approx. 0.4 miles away); Our Drummer Boy (approx. 0.4 miles away).
 Touch for a list and map of all markers in Brooklyn.

 Also see . . .

 1. John Brooks Henderson - Findagrave.com.
 (Submitted on September 14, 2017, by Don Morfe of Baltimore, Maryland.)

 2. John Brooks Henderson - Biographical Directory of the United States Congress.
 (Submitted on September 14, 2017, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on September 14, 2017.
-This page originally submitted on September 13, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 74 times since then and 15 times this year.
+It was originally submitted on September 13, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 142 times since then.
 Photo 1. submitted on September 13, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.